startup house warsaw logo

 In the ever-evolving landscape of software development, ensuring the quality of software is paramount.
 Pass/fail criteria play a vital role in evaluating the success of test cases and software features.
 In this article, we’ll explore the significance of well-defined pass/fail criteria, provide practical insights into establishing them, and shed light on their impact in optimizing the testing process.

-Pass/fail criteria act as a compass for testers, providing clear guidelines to determine whether a test case or software feature meets the desired standards.
+Understanding Pass/Fail Criteria: Pass/fail criteria act as a compass for testers, providing clear guidelines to determine whether a test case or software feature meets the desired standards.
+Test cases are evaluated against these criteria to determine if they meet the required standards.
 These criteria are objective benchmarks based on predetermined metrics, requirements, or user expectations.

 The Power of Clear Pass/Fail Criteria: